llvm/llvm-project/clang/docs/HLSL/FunctionCalls.rst

-An argument of ``ConstantArrayType`` can be implicitly converted to an equivalent non-decayed ``ArrayParameterType`` if the underlying canonical ``ConstantArrayType``s are the same.
+An argument of ``ConstantArrayType`` can be implicitly converted to an equivalent non-decayed ``ArrayParameterType`` if the underlying canonical ``ConstantArrayType`` is the same.
 This occurs during overload resolution instead of array to pointer decay.

 .. code-block:: c++